-- The identities of the parties involved, if known. - The specific section of the policy allegedly violated with a hyperlink to the College's Discrimination, Harassment, and Sexual Misconduct Policy. - The precise conduct allegedly constituting the potential violation; potential violations can be updated during the investigation process as new information is gathered. - The date and location of the alleged incident(s), if known. - Reiterate their right to bring an advisor of choice to their scheduled meetings. - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement that the parties may inspect and review evidence gathered during the investigation. - Reiterate that Marist College policy prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+- The identities of the parties involved, if known. - The specific section of the policy allegedly violated with a hyperlink to the College's Discrimination, Harassment, and Sexual Misconduct Policy. - The precise conduct allegedly constituting the potential violation. - The date and location of the alleged incident(s), if known. - Reiterate their right to bring an advisor of choice to their scheduled meetings.

+- A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement that the parties may inspect and review evidence gathered during the investigation. - Reiterate that Marist College policy prohibits knowingly making false statements or knowingly submitting false information during the grievance process.